ConacBreslin/CBBridge/README.md

 I would like to thank my mentor Chris Quinn for sound advice and support I would like to thank many tutors in Code Institute for being unfailingly helpful and nice, in particular Alan, Mikos, Tim, Jo, Igor and Fatima.
+I would like to thank Stephen Seagrave's for his {excellent presentation](https://us02web.zoom.us/rec/play/zZzrdRcJ1Gz9isoaRTUcHNhB1VEqzkhcI4kkOUXEbTGTShtMaNQEpxYE7dW214K5X2OWveSRPLL-oWtA.5EMQT2YvoO2ZLIox?autoplay=true) on MS1 projects that I referred to repeatedly
-My family and friends for support and feedback and in particular the hilarious  <a href="assets/pdfs/background-research">comments about bridge</a> that always ade me laugh!
+Finally I would like to thank my family and friends for support and feedback and in particular the hilarious  <a href="assets/pdfs/background-research">comments about bridge</a> that always ade me laugh!